 This program provides an alternative to homeowner responsibility for long-term maintenance of stormwater infrastructure within subdivisions and land developments, and relieves homeowners of the burden of minor and major stormwater maintenance.
 The County will take over these maintenance responsibilities leaving the maintenance organization to focus only on maintenance of the non-stormwater common areas.

-At the request of County Council, the State of Delaware enacted enabling legislation on September 10, 2021 that allowed New Castle County to create Stormwater Maintenance Districts.
-New Castle County Council followed up with it’s own legislation on January 11, 2022 establishing the New Castle County Stormwater Maintenance District Program.
+At the request of County Council, the State of Delaware enacted enabling legislation on September 10, 2021, that allowed New Castle County to create Stormwater Maintenance Districts.
+New Castle County Council followed up with its own legislation on January 11, 2022, establishing the New Castle County Stormwater Maintenance District Program.
 Public Works has established standard forms and a policy to further detail the program.
 You can download a copy of the policy here.

-Cost will be determined on a case by case basis and will be dependent on the size of your community, and the size, type and number of stormwater facilities your community has.
-The County will secure pricing from its own vendors who have been competitively awarded contracts through the low bid process.
-Cost will be divided by lot and billed as part of the annual tax billing in the fall.
+Cost will be determined on a case-by-case basis and will be dependent on the size of your community, and the size, type and number of stormwater facilities.
+The County will secure pricing from contractors under contract with the County.
+Cost will be divided by lot and added to your annual tax bill.

-Once successfully enrolled in the program, the Maintenance Organization will only need to maintain its open space exclusive of the stormwater management areas.
+Once successfully enrolled in the program, the Maintenance Organization will only need to maintain its open space outside of the stormwater management areas.

-Maintenance will be done by a combination of contractors both external and internal to the County.
+Maintenance may be completed by a combination of contractors and County employees.

-Only Maintenance Organizations that are in good standing with the County’s stormwater management program may enter into the program.
+Only Maintenance Organizations that are in good standing with the County’s stormwater management program may be enrolled into the program.
 This means they have registered with the County and have been conducting routine maintenance of their facilities to maintain them in working order.
-Maintenance Organizations not in good standing can work with our office to develop a plan to bring their stormwater management facilities into good standing in order to enter the program.
+Maintenance Organizations not in good standing can work with our office to develop a plan to bring their stormwater management facilities into good standing to be enrolled in the program.

 Workforce housing is designed for people who make up to 120% of area median income – $97,320 for a family of four*.
 Families who fall into this income category have found it difficult to purchase a home that is adequate for their needs.